firsttris/ccu-addon-mui/README.md

 ![Screenshot](docs/controls/blinds.png)

   **Features:**
+  - Show open percentage
+  - Open/Close
+  - Stop
   - Set the open percentage of the blinds by clicking on them.
-  - Ensure proper functionality by measuring and configuring the opening and closing times for your blinds in the CCU3 actuator.
+(To this to work properly you need to measure and configuring the opening and closing times for your blinds in the CCU3.)

 [Door Operator](src/controls/DoorControl.tsx)